hschallh/wordle-converter/README.md

 ### Slack Mode
 Slack mode allows you to enter custom text for each emoji.
-Match this text up to cusom emoji names in your slack workspace.
+Match this text up to custom emoji names in your slack workspace.
 Paste the result into slack to render the custom emojis!

 <img width="1138" alt="Screen Shot 2022-01-24 at 9 32 40 PM" src="https://user-images.githubusercontent.com/13680789/150900084-26a438c7-8204-4171-9e7a-6a2fe6309103.png">